tldr-pages/tldr/pages/common/bat.md

 `bat {{--show-all|-A}} {{path/to/file}}`

-- Remove decorations except line numbers in the output:
+- Remove all decorations except line numbers in the output:

 `bat {{--number|-n}} {{path/to/file}}`